S7eezy/coco2yolo/README.md

 # Example
 Call coco2yolo class with desired arguments

-In this example, our data model has a custom classes and the following classes indexes apply in labels:
+In this example, our data model has a custom class and the following classes indexes apply in labels:

 `0: Face mask, 1: car, 2: person, 3: bicycle`